okbob/plpgsql_check/README.md

-* `constant_tracing boolean DEFAULT true` - when it is true, then the variable that holds some constant content, can be used like constant (it is work only in some simple cases, and the content of variable should not be ambigonuous).
+* `constant_tracing boolean DEFAULT true` - when it is true, then the variable that holds some constant content, can be used like constant (it is work only in some simple cases, and the content of variable should not be ambiguous).

 * `pragmas text[] DEFAULT NULL` - list of pragmas that are applied before the check is started.
 Any pragma supported by the `plpgsql_check_pragma` function can be used here.